 In 2017, off take agreements for spodumene CG with a Lithium oxide content between 5.0 and 6.0% have been executed, whereby 120,000t of 5.5% spodumene concentrate has been contracted at US\$830/t FOB.
+Pricing mechanisms have been linked to Lithium Carbonate TG prices for China.
 Every additional 0.1% of Li2O content will garner a premium of US\$15/t, enabling prices between 750 US\$/mt and 905 US\$/mt for spodumene CG 5.0 and 6.0.
 Also, suppliers who are able to provide a higher quality spodumene CG yielding lower conversion cost will also be able to achieve higher prices.
+In 2019 prices for CG Spodumene and Lithium carbonate TG have softened as Chineses converters have failed to meet battery grade specifications, which caused an oversupply of Lithium Carbonate TG.
+However, prices for Battery Grade Lithium carbonate and Lithium hydroxide on a long-term contractual basis have remained stable over the last three years.